Muppetpants/reverseSSH/README.md

 This script will prompt for user input, configure and copy keys, and create a cronjob to establish reverse callback at reboot.

-Create a local copy of the script.
+Create a local copy of the script on the remote device (RPi).

 ```wget https://raw.githubusercontent.com/Muppetpants/reverseSSH/main/rSSHsetup.sh```